mattwamoto/Afiax-Employee-handbook/benefits/hybrid_working.md

 Team members may expense travel to client sites that are outside of their regional office.
 Travel to and from your allocated office & within your regional office area is not able to be expensed.

 #### What is part of my regional office?
-- London - within the M25
+- Nairobi - within the CBD
-- Manchester - all Manchester postcodes (M postcodes)
+- Kigali - all Rwanda postcodes
-- Bristol - within a 25KM radius of Bristol city centre
+- Bungoma - within entire Western and Nyanza Regions
-- Swansea - within a 25KM radius of Swansea city centre
+- Malindi - within a 25KM radius of Malindi town centre

 You will be able to use our TravelPerks platform to book trains and hotels for your journey.
 For more information on when and how to use this take a look at the [Travel Perk doc](https://docs.google.com/document/d/1cgASgYU9rjF-y7pa9gJ9FJ8HCBP6M3ntmdgeLZclSPo/edit) and/or head over to our TravelPerks slack channel.